mattermost-community/mattermost-plugin-webex/README.md

-# :warning: Disclaimer
+# Disclaimer

 **This repository is community supported and not maintained by Mattermost.
-Mattermost disclaims any and all liability for integrations, including Third Party Integrations and Mattermost Integrations.
-All integrations are provided "AS IS", and may be used at your own risk.
+Mattermost disclaims liability for integrations, including Third Party Integrations and Mattermost Integrations.
 Integrations may be modified or discontinued at any time.**

 # Mattermost Webex Cloud Plugin
 [![Build Status](https://img.shields.io/circleci/project/github/mattermost/mattermost-plugin-webex/master)](https://circleci.com/gh/mattermost/mattermost-plugin-webex)